Introduction

 Use ShiroSecurityNavigator instead of DiscoveryNavigator.
 ShiroSecurityNavigator supports annotations @RequiresRoles, @RequiresPermissions, @RequiresAuthentication, @RequiresGuest, @RequiresUser for a View class.
 If user doesn't have permission, the View is not visible.

-ShiroSecurityNavigator navigator = new ShiroSecurityNavigator(this, getContent());
+ShiroSecurityNavigator in UIShiroSecurityNavigator navigator = new ShiroSecurityNavigator(this, getContent());

 View example